 - Are allergic to or have sensitivities to Botox products.

 Be sure to talk to your doctor about any medications or supplements you are currently taking as there may be some interactions that could be dangerous.
 If you immediately experience signs of an allergic reaction upon the treatment, seek medical help immediately.

 To reduce any of the potential complications, it is important that you thoroughly research the performing physician.
 You need to make sure you are going to someone who knows what they are doing and has an adequate environment to perform hygienically and legally.
 It is not worth the risk to seek other methods.

 Does Botox Hurt?

 Botox procedures use very tiny needles.
 While injections are associated with some pain, the size of the needles keeps this pain at a minimum.
-Botox injections are generally preceded with some sort of anesthetic treatment to numb the paid.
+Botox injections are generally preceded by some sort of anesthetic treatment to numb the pain.
 This is often done with a topical anesthetic cream or a cold pack.
 Most people report minimal to no pain at all.